vintlang/vintlang/repl/docs/en/files.md

-# Files in Nuru
+# Files in vint

-Nuru's ability to deal with files is primitive, and as for now it only allows you to read contents of a file.
+vint's ability to deal with files is primitive, and as for now it only allows you to read contents of a file.

 ## Opening a File